ALL TIME IS YOUR TIME | Intuitive Consulting

 You will find that if you take possession of your use of time, it will expand to meet your needs.
 If you are running late for something because you chose to spend your time doing something else that was important, you will find that the person you are meeting was held up as well, and arrived just when you did.
 Try it out!
 Conversely, if you are constantly worried about time, you will actually have a physical response including tightness in your chest or your gut, worry on your face, tension in your forehead and maybe in your hands.
 This is resistance, which, when released, opens up the unlimited nature of the flow of energy, and enable things to adjust so that all time is your time.

 This is just touching on this concept.
 For more, feel free to read The Big Leap by Gay Hendricks.
-Keep this concept of Einstein time in your thought as you go about your day, and as calendar blocking and time management is discussed this week in Launch Your Livelihood.
+Keep this concept of Einstein time in your thought as you go about your day.

 Please comment below if you have thoughts about this, or have experiences either with Newtonian or Einstein time, or if you have any questions.